Release 1.03

 When editing or running the Agent, there is a “Publish” button near the top of the screen.
 Clicking it will publish the Agent for the rest of your team.
 It pops up a page first, in case you want to change some of the Agent’s fields.

-⚙️ Runtime Configuration
+Runtime Configuration

-- Open Guide sidebar
+Open the GUIDE sidebar

-- Named Default Local Config
+Default Local Config

-- Cannot be edited or deleted
+Cannot be edited or deleted.

-- Used for local execution
+Used for local execution only.

-- All agents inherit it automatically
+All new agents inherit it automatically.

 Adding New Runtime Configurations